Bringing Geraniums in for the Winter

-This pot full of geraniums has been brighten up my front porch all summer and fall and I’m not ready to say goodbye to colorful flowers even though the first frost is upon us.
-It’s my tradition to haul the geraniums inside for long, snowy winter here in the Utah mountains- this is an easy enough task with a few simple guidelines and a couple of tricks.
+This pot full of geraniums has been brighten up my front porch all summer and fall.
+I’m not ready to say goodbye to colorful flowers even though the first frost is upon us.
+It’s my tradition to haul the geraniums inside for long, snowy winter here in the Utah mountains.
+This is an easy enough task with a few simple guidelines and a couple of tricks.

-I split my four geranium plants from the giant outdoor container into their own personal pot, each small enough to sit on the window sill.
-Geraniums are very forgiving and don’t mind being moved too much, they should handle the upheaval well.
-With a small spade, dig out a good sized root ball (at least the size of a very large grapefruit) and place it into the new pot, adding extra potting soil as needed and packing it all down.
+I split my four geranium plants from the giant outdoor container into their own personal pot.
+Each pot is small enough to sit on the window sill.
+Geraniums are very forgiving and don’t mind being moved too much.
+They should handle the upheaval well.
+With a small spade, dig out a good sized root ball (at least the size of a very large grapefruit).
+Place it into the new pot.
+Add extra potting soil as needed and packing it all down.

 Pinch back the flowers as they begin to wilt and die to encourage new flower growth.
-Water with miracle gro or other plant food every time you water- regular water isn’t enough.
+Water with Miracle Gro or other plant food every time you water.
+Regular water isn’t enough if you want colorful blossoms.
 Water about every 4 days or whenever the soil look and feels dry.

 As the snow piles up, and the cold wind blows in January and February, you can cuddle up near the sunny window full of flowers with a cup of tea and soak in the bright, cheerful colors.
-Flowering geraniums in the dead of winter always help chase away the seasonal blues and look forward to the return of warmer days.
+Flowering geraniums in the dead of winter always help chase away the seasonal blues.
+Geraniums in for the winter will help one look forward to the return of warmer days.